sequentech/ballot-verifier/README.md

 ## Compilation

+As an alternative to just downloading the pre-compiled tool, you can compile it yourself from the source code.
 Go to the agora-airgap/src folder and execute:

     make gui